sonofeft/PyHatch/docs/project_checklist.rst

 .. warning::

     Twine_ is now the preferred way to register and upload projects.
-The following ``setup.py`` approach has been abandoned.
+The following ``setup.py`` approach has been abandoned for python versions < 2.7.13

 #.
 If twine_ is not available or if you are on Windows (Windows version is buggy right now) upload your package to PyPI_ as follows::